 Saint Anthony History

-For more than 165 years, St. Anthony Junior-Senior High School has served the people of Maui County and Hawaii under the guidance of members of the Sacred Hearts of Jesus and Mary, Society of Mary (“Marianists”), Maryknoll Sisters, and the St. Joseph Sisters of Carondelet orders.
+St. Anthony Junior-Senior High School has been educating since the 1840s and continues to proudly serves the people of Maui County and Hawaii under the guidance of members of the Sacred Hearts of Jesus and Mary, Society of Mary (“Marianists”), Maryknoll Sisters, and the St. Joseph Sisters of Carondelet orders.

 St. Anthony High School has an excellent reputation for maintaining high academic standards.
 During its sesquicentennial history, more than 15,000 students have graduated from this school.
 Many furthered their academic pursuits by earning degrees from institutions of higher learning and have established themselves in a variety of professional careers internationally.